jalee314/AccountaBuddy/README.md

   - By getting friends involved, an element of competition is added to possibly mundane tasks, making users more inclined to get their work done
   - Using friendly competition through a leaderboard would gamify the product, making it more interesting for the user
 <br>

 * **Functionalities**
-  -  Creating/sign in for user
+  - Creating/signing in for users
-  -  Users can add and remove checklist items.
+  - Users can add and remove checklist items
-  -  List deadline
+  - List deadlines
-  -  Priority list item
+  - Prioritize list items
-  -  Checking off completed item
+  - Check off completed items
-  -  SMS function for friends to send reminder
+  - SMS function for friends to send reminders
-  -  Search different users
+  - Search for different users
-  -  Adding friends on website
+  - Add friends on the website
   - Achievements (streaks / reward system for consistency)
   - Leaderboard